niteshpr85/Team-Task-Manage/README.md

 - The first registered user can be assigned the `admin` role by editing the database directly or through an admin flow.
 - `better-sqlite3` is used for fast, server-side SQLite access in Next.js route handlers.

-## Recent Updates

-### Bug Fixes (May 2025)

-1. **Dashboard Text Visibility**: Fixed text visibility issues on the dashboard page by ensuring all text elements use black color (`text-black`) for better readability on all background colors.

-2. **Task Completion Confirmation**: Added a confirmation dialog when members try to mark tasks as "Done".
-This prevents accidental status changes - members must confirm before the task moves to Done.

-3. **Admin Task Visibility**: Fixed an issue where admins couldn't see tasks completed by members.
-Now:
-   - **Admins** can view ALL tasks in the system
-   - **Members** can view tasks assigned to them, in projects they're members of, or in projects they created

 ### Demo Accounts